-- 8. Driveways shall be a minimum of 10 feet in width with a 4 foot shoulder and 15 foot vertical clearance. - 9.
-Turnouts shall be a minimum of 12 feet in width, 30 foot in length and 25 foot taper on each end. - 10.
-Turnarounds are required on driveways and dead end roadways. - 11.
-Grades for all roadways and driveways shall not exceed 16 percent. - 12.
+- 7. Roadways shall be a minimum of 20 feet in width with a 2-foot shoulder and 15-foot vertical clearance. - 8.
+Turnarounds are required on driveways and dead-end roadways. - 9.
+Grades for all roadways and driveways shall not exceed 16 percent. - 10.
 Roadway radius shall not have an inside radius of less than 50 feet.
-And additional surface width of 4 feet shall be added to curves of 50-100 feet radius and 2 feet to curves of 100-200 feet radius. - 13.
-Gates for driveways and/or roadways shall comply with the California Fire Code, section 503.5 and the Napa County Road & Street Standards and CA Fire Safe Regulations for projects within SRA. - 14.
-Commercial Water storage (for buildings not served by a public water system) and fire flow calculations shall be provided by a Certified State Licensed Civil Engineer, C-16 licensed contractor, or registered engineer indicating compliance with California Fire Code Appendix B and the Napa County Municipal Code. - 15.
+An additional surface width of 4 feet shall be added to curves of 50-100 feet radius and 2 feet to curves of 100-200 feet radius. - 11.
+Gates for driveways and/or roadways shall comply with the California Fire Code, section 503.5, and the Napa County Road & Street Standards and CA Fire Safe Regulations for projects within SRA. - 12.
+Commercial Water storage (for buildings not served by a public water system) and fire flow calculations shall be provided by a Certified State Licensed Civil Engineer, C-16 licensed contractor, or registered engineer indicating compliance with California Fire Code Appendix B and the Napa County Municipal Code. - 13.
 Commercial Approved steamer hydrants shall be installed within 250 feet of any exterior portion of the building as measured along vehicular access roads.
-Private fire service mains shall be installed, tested and maintained per NFPA 24. - 16.
+Private fire service mains shall be installed, tested, and maintained per NFPA 24. - 14.
 Commercial Fire Department Connections (FDC) for automatic sprinkler systems shall be located fully visible and recognizable from the street or fire apparatus access roads.
-FDC shall be located within 50 feet of an approved fire hydrant. - 17.
+FDC shall be located within 50 feet of an approved fire hydrant. - 15.
 Commercial The minimum main size of all fire hydrants shall be 6 inches in diameter.
-Piping shall be installed with C-900 class 200 piping or ductile iron or equivalent per NFPA 24 for the installation of Underground Fire Protection Mains - 18.
-An automatic fire sprinkler system shall be installed in accordance with provisions set forth in the California Fire Code as amended by the County of Napa and the applicable National Fire Protection Association Standard.
-Automatic fire sprinkler systems shall be designed by a fire protection engineer or C-16 licensed contractor.
+Piping shall be installed with C-900 class 200 piping or ductile iron or equivalent per NFPA 24 for the installation of Underground Fire Protection Mains